 There may be grounds for presenting some of the required data e.g. at header level.
 In addition to the required data, the records must also contain all other information required in the stock records of a customs warehouse.
 These are, for instance, the number of the customs declaration preceding as well as the one ending the customs warehousing procedure, the date as well as supplementary unit, if necessary.

-The holder of the authorisation must also follow both the general instructions regarding the authorisation for simplification of customs warehousing and regarding the customs warehousing authorisation.
+The authorisation holder shall also observe the general instructions on both the EIR authorisation and the customs warehousing authorisation.

 - Supplementary customs declaration not submitted, Union Customs Code Article 167(2)(a)